TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 6/2 Kings 6.17.md

 ---

-And Elisha prayed, and said, Jehovah, I pray thee, open his eyes, that he may see.
-And Jehovah opened the eyes of the young man; and he saw: and, behold, the mountain was full of horses and chariots of fire round about Elisha.
+Elisha prayed, and said, "Yahweh, please open his eyes, that he may see."
+Yahweh opened the eyes of the young man; and he saw: and behold, the mountain was full of horses and chariots of fire around Elisha.